Binary Jumbled Pattern Matching on Trees and Tree-Like Structures: Jumbled Pattern Matching on Grammars

 \section{Jumbled Pattern Matching on Grammars}

-In grammar compression, a binary string $S$ of length $n$ is compressed using a context-free grammar $G(S)$ in Chomsky normal form that generates $S$ and only $S$.
+In grammar-based compression, a binary string $S$ of length $n$ is compressed using a context-free grammar $G(S)$ in Chomsky normal form that generates $S$ and only $S$.
 Such a grammar has a unique \emph{parse tree} that generates $S$.
 Identical subtrees of this parse tree indicate substring repeats in $S$.
 The size of the grammar $g=|G(S)|$ is defined as the total number of variables and production rules in the grammar.
-Note that $g$ can be exponentially smaller than $n=|S|$, and is always at most $O(n/\log n)$.
+Note that $g$ can be exponentially smaller than $n=|S|$.
 We show how to solve the jumbled pattern matching problem on $S$ by solving it on the parse tree of $G(S)$, taking advantage of subtree repeats.
 We obtain the following bounds: